thaabomb/autocross-notes/README.md

 Look ahead at the next element or two or three.
 This can set you up for the next element and prevent DNFs.

+Draw a map of the course.
+Print out a Google Maps capture of the area and bring it with you.